Charters Reports Reviews Shop Text Us (305) 209-5594

 • Thursday: Northeast to east winds 10-15 knots, seas 1-2 feet

-• Friday-Sunday: Northeast to east winds 20-25 knots, seas building to rough/very rough conditions
+• Friday through Sunday: Northeast to east winds 20-25 knots, seas building to rough or very rough

 Molasses Reef